-Although this definition is better than the one included in the 2003 law, which included other broad concepts such as "disturbing the public order, peace or international security," it still includes acts that do not involve or intend to cause violence or injury to people, such as property crimes and disruption of public services.
+This definition is better than the one included in the 2003 law, which included other broad concepts such as "disturbing the public order, peace or international security."
+However, it still includes acts that do not involve or intend to cause violence or injury to people, such as property crimes and disruption of public services.
+Furthermore, it allows for acts to be prosecuted as terrorism even when they lack the necessary intent to cause fear in the population or to compel the government or international organization to act or refrain from acting in a particular way.

 The broad and ambiguous definition of terrorist acts under the draft law could readily be used to criminalize acts of peaceful political dissent that result in harming public transportation or public facilities, as sometimes happens during protests.
-A nonviolent march that blocked traffic could qualify as a terrorist act, subjecting protesters to several years in prison.
+A non-violent march that blocked traffic could qualify as a terrorist act, subjecting protesters to several years in prison.